-GCSE Textiles (Option) Exam Board AQA Outline of course If you choose to study Textiles at GCSE level, you will be introduced to a wide variety of artistic experiences.
-The course is suitable for students who have lots of their own ideas and enjoy working independently to develop them.
-Students will be taught a range of skills, techniques, and processes in the areas of; drawing, designing, embroidery, fashion illustration, fabric painting, sublimation printing, photography, needle felting and a variety of fabric surface techniques.
-This two-year GCSE course is project based, you will complete two or more projects inspired by different themes.
-In addition to developing your knowledge of artistic skills and experiences, you will also research and learn about significant artists, fashion designers and fashion periods in history to help you develop your own ideas further.
-Component 1 Portfolio of work You will work on producing a portfolio of coursework throughout the two-year course.
-The portfolio will be made up of two or three major projects.
-Component 2 Externally set task During the final year of the course, you will complete an externally set task which is set by the exam board AQA.
-You will select a question from the paper produced by the exam board and will then complete a project of work in response to this question.
-You will produce a final piece of work as a personal response to your chosen theme within a ten-hour formal exam.
-Component 1 Portfolio of work:60% of the Textiles GCSESketchbooks produced alongside, sheets of work and final outcome Method(s) of Assessment Component 2 Externally set Assignment: 40% of the Textiles GCSE Preparatory work (evidence produced during the informal supervision period) may be presented in any suitable format such as mounted sheets or a sketchbook.
-Students will the complete a ten-hour practical exam across two school days.
-Choose this subject if This course is suitable for students who are passionate about Textiles and enjoy being creative and imaginative.
-Students need to be prepared to develop their sewing skills outside of lessons by completing homework and attending afterschool sessions Students should also have an interest in learning new practical skills, fashion and designing.
+Furner Decard 404 Exam Board AQA Outline of course If you choose to study Textiles at GCSE level, you will be introduced to a wide varie of artistic experiences.
+The course is suitable for students who have lots of their ow ideas and enjoy working independently to develop them.
+Students will be taught range of skills, techniques, and processes in the areas of; drawing, designin embroidery, fashion illustration, fabric painting, sublimation printing, photograph needle felting and a variety of fabric surface techniques.
+This two-year GCSE course is project based, you will complete two or more project inspired by different themes.
+In addition to developing your knowledge of artistic ski and experiences, you will also research and learn about significant artists, fashion designers and fashion periods in history to help you develop your own ideas further Component 1 Portfolio of work You will work on producing a portfolio of coursework throughout the two-year cours The portfolio will be made up of two or three major projects.
+Component 2 Externally set task During the final year of the course, you will complete an externally set task which set by the exam board AQA.
+You will select a question from the paper produced by th exam board and will then complete a project of work in response to this question.
+Yo will produce a final piece of work as a personal response to your chosen theme with a ten-hour formal exam.
+Portfolio: Sketchbooks produced alongside garments/product 60% Method(s) of Assessment Externally set Assignment: Sketchbook prepared before exam and garment/product produced in 10-ho practical exam 40% Choose this subject if This course is suitable for students who are passionate about Textiles and enjoy bein creative and imaginative.
+Students need to be prepared to develop their sewing ski outside of lessons by completing homework and attending afterschool session Students should also have an interest in learning new practical skills, fashion ar designing.
 Students are encouraged to work independently.
-Possible careers / future pathways GCSE Textiles can lead onto taking A levels in Textiles, Photography and Art at Sixth Form.
-There are also a whole range of Textiles related courses available at a variety of colleges from full time courses to receive a diploma, to short courses in more specialist Textiles areas such as Fashion Styling.
-Taking GCSE Textiles can help you work towards a career in a whole range of creative fields including fashion designer, costume & set designer, fashion & textiles buyer, visual merchandiser, fashion stylist, fashion illustrator, fashion blogger, interior designer and many more.
-Subject Requirements Students must choose to continue with Textiles for the remainder of year 9 The Textiles GCSE course is a demanding course.
-Producing samples and final pieces takes time and dedication.
-It is an expectation that you will regularly take work home and attend afterschool coursework sessions.
-You will need to be able to work to deadlines throughout the course.
+Possible careers / future pathways GCSE Textiles can lead onto taking A levels in Textiles, Photography and Art at Six Form.
+There are also a whole range of Textiles related courses available at a variety colleges from full time courses to receive a diploma, to short courses in more speciali Textiles areas such as Fashion Styling.
+Taking GCSE Textiles can help you work towards a career in a whole range of creative fields including fashion designer, costume & set designer, fashion & textiles buyer visual merchandiser, fashion stylist, fashion illustrator, fashion blogger, interided designer and many more.
+Subject Requirements The Textiles GCSE course is a demanding course.
+Producing samples and final piece takes time and dedication.
+It is an expectation that you will regularly take coursewo home and attend afterschool coursework sessions.
+You will need to be able to work deadlines throughout the course.